 Segment Description: This segment contains consumers who are likely to be in the Independent or other political parties.
 Based on a combination of actual and modeled data of consumers registered with political organizations.

-To learn more about 3rd-party segments and how you can add them to your campaigns, reach out to your StackAdapt Representative.
+Want to learn more about 3rd-party segments and how you can add them to your campaigns?
+Request a demo to learn more about StackAdapt.

 Third-party audiences are audiences created using curated data sets that are made using specific segments.
 Third-party audiences leverage third-party data, which is any data that has been collected by another party, without any link to your company or business